 - 4 teaspoons ground cumin

 - 2 Tablespoons olive oil

 Serving Condiments (Optional)

 - Pickled jalapeno

 - ¼ chopped red onion

-- Pat dry pork tenderloin with paper towels.
-Combine rub ingredients and rub all over tenderloin then place in your Instant Pot.
+- Pat dry pork shoulder with paper towels.
+Combine rub ingredients and rub all over then place in your Instant Pot.

 - Top with remaining ingredients, cover, and cook on manual, high pressure for 90 minutes.
 Slow or quick release, doesn’t matter, whatever you got time for.

 - When done, the meat will be cooked through and very tender, easily separated with a fork.

 - Remove the pork from the Instant Pot and shred the meat with two forks.
 Do not discard juices.